 I’m looking forward to helping build the community ensuring that we are the best place for people to retire to in South Derbyshire.

 Head of Maintenance/Deputy Manager

-Having worked for Richmond Village Northampton for 12 months I was keen to continue with the company and was delighted to be offered the position of Head Of Maintenance at Aston On Trent.
+Having worked for Richmond Village Northampton for 12 months I was keen to continue with the company and was delighted to be offered the position of Head of Maintenance at Aston On Trent.

-I have relocating my family from Northampton to Aston on Trent.
+I have relocated my family from Northampton to Aston on Trent.
 I love spending time with my family especially my grandson.
 I am also an avid Manchester United supporter and have enjoyed playing golf since the age of 4.

 I have 32 years experience in the building trade and had my own company, but due to ill health I decided it was time for a different challenge at this point I was lucky enough to join Richmond Villages for a better work life balance.